 Participant: "I hoped I could update other settings here, like my notifications and password."

-During this test, the researchers would see that the interface didn’t work as intended or meet the user’s goals, and the experience caused frustration.
-If they hear similar feedback from other users, they should consider moving the notification settings to the main account settings screen, making the navigation clearer so users know where to find them, or using a completely different tactic to meet their hopes and expectations.
-As a designer or product owner, it may not be the feedback you wanted to hear, but it’s the feedback you needed to hear.
+In this test, researchers would see that the interface didn't work as intended and caused frustration.
+If they hear similar feedback from other users, they should consider moving notification settings to the main account settings screen, making the navigation clearer, or trying a completely different approach.
+As a designer or product owner, it may not be the feedback you wanted to hear, but it's the feedback you needed to hear.

-Once the testing is complete, review the recorded sessions and data with your team, map the findings back to the objectives outlined in Step 1, and see where there are gaps.
-Then, you’ll have the information you need to improve the experience and guide your product to success.
+Once testing is complete, review the recorded sessions and data with your team.
+Map the findings back to the objectives you outlined in Step 1, and look for the gaps.
+That's where your roadmap lives.

 Best Practices From the Pros